alexgshijan/bookswithsyro/src/content/blog/loth-guide.md

 Gospel of the Day can be found using the instructions detailed above in **Reading of the Day**

 At the Onitha d’Ramsa/d’Wasaliqe (Evening Anthem), with the Deacon initially starting, the congregation takes up the prayers as two sides.
-Naviagate to the correct seasonal day, once finished navigate back either using the hyperlink or click on the bookmark side menu and navigate to "Common Order" --> "Ramsa" --> "Onitha d’Ramsa".
+Naviagate to the correct seasonal day.
 Note that for the Aswasa / Suraya, the Deacon starts by chanting the first verse, followed by "Alleluia, Alleluia, Alleluia.".
 The community takes turns chanting the Psalm, starting from the first verse, this time without the Alleluias.
 At the end of the Psalm, the Deacon chants the doxology (Glory be to the Father, and to the Son, and to the Holy Spirit.
 From eternity and forever, Amen.), followed by the Alleluias, then "Let us pray.
 Peace be with us."

 At the end of Ramsa, remember to exchange peace starting from the presider